Organic Shiitake Mushroom Powder 125g

-Possibly the most popular mushroom in the world after the button mushroom, shiitake has long been a favourite of the Chinese and Japanese.
+Possibly the most popular Organic Shiitake Mushroom Powder in the world after the button mushroom, shiitake has long been a favourite of the Chinese and Japanese.
 Traditional Chinese Medicine (TCM) uses this mycelium heavyweight as a stimulant to boost overall health, prevent strokes, relieve hunger, strengthen the immune system, stimulate “qi” (life force) and improve circulation.
 Most of these properties were pioneered by the Chinese in the “Ri Youg Ben Cao”, a Traditional Chinese Medicine compendium written in 1620.

 In April 2015, the University of Florida Institute of Food and Agricultural Sciences published a study showing increased immunity in persons who ate cooked shiitake mushrooms every day for 4 weeks.
 Through blood tests before and after the experiment, researchers saw better functioning gamma delta T-cells and reductions in inflammatory proteins.